Samuel-DeSantis/minibase/README.md

 db.table('users').filter(<column position>, <value>)
 ```

-### WIP - Join
+### Join
 The join method is meant to populate join tables with the respective objects of reference.
 Replacing the primary keys with a tuple of the actual object.
+Below, 'user_projects' represents a table with user_id and project_id columns.
 ```
-db.table('users').join()
+db.table('user_projects').join({
+    'users': ['first_name', 'last_name', 'username'],
+    'projects': ['name'],
+})
 ```

 ## Records